OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-43.md

 # Genesis Chapter 43

 ## Genesis 43:1
-Now the famine was still severe in the land.
+The famine continued to be severe in the land.

 ## Genesis 43:2
 When they had consumed all the grain they had brought from Egypt, their father said to them, “Return and purchase a little more food for us.”